 [Section 26 amended by No. 24 of 2000 s.
 25.]

-27. Certificates of appointment
+27. Certificates of appointment for inspectors etc.

 (1) Every inspector or assistant inspector must be provided with a certificate of his or her appointment signed by the State mining engineer and must, if requested to do so, produce that certificate to any person in relation to whom the inspector or assistant inspector is about to exercise, or has exercised, any power under this Act.